MARLEY-MC/marley/README.rst

 Generator Authors and Users.
 Nevertheless, these guidelines are not legally binding and do not limit your rights guaranteed under the GPLv3.
 See the `GUIDELINES <GUIDELINES>`__ file for more details.

+Neither the United States nor the United States Department of Energy, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any data, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.

 Citing MARLEY
 -------------